 Social media moderation is another time-consuming task that just has to be done.
 Messages from your users and the way you react to them are a big part of how your brand is perceived online.
 And not just by your followers!
-Competition never sleeps so don’t be caught off guard – skillful moderation of your social media channels is equally important to maintaining a positive brand image as traditional PR.
+Competition never sleeps so don’t get caught off guard – skillful moderation of your social media channels is equally important to maintaining a positive brand image as traditional PR.

 The more successful your brand is online, the more time and resources you have to pour into managing user engagement on social media.
 This entails answering messages, posts, and comments, reacting to inappropriate content, and steering conversations into a direction consistent with your brand image.
-Following industry best practices is a must but you can go a step further.
+Following industry best practices is a must, but you can go a step further.
 Automating moderation will relieve your team and help you scale when the time comes.

 Using the Social Inbox, you can also create custom automoderation rules which set off automatic reactions (e.g. auto-comments) to specific triggers (e.g. posts including predefined keywords or comments on specific posts).
-The rules work in real time and can be applied to comments on regular and dark posts on Instagram and Facebook as well as posts, mentions, and private messages on Facebook.
+The rules work in real-time and can be applied to comments on regular and dark posts on Instagram and Facebook as well as posts, mentions, and private messages on Facebook.
 Common uses include auto-replies to frequently asked questions and automatically deleting or hiding offensive comments.

 4. Customer Care

 With roughly half of the world’s population on social media, it’s only natural that brands use social networks for customer care.
-Social media platforms are slowly but surely replacing support hotlines and for a good reason – they allow brands to serve customers in their natural environment, without complicated procedures and long waiting times.
+Social media platforms are slowly but surely replacing support hotlines, and for a good reason – they allow brands to serve customers in their natural environment, without complicated procedures and long waiting times.